jeffThompson/PhysicalComputing/Week10_Motors/Demos/00-ServoMotor.md

   time.sleep(0.01)
 ```

 This moves from 30º to 150º in 5º increments with a very short delay in between.
 By changing the delay time, we can speed up or slow down the motion!
+If you make this too slow, you'll notice the motion gets kind of jerky.
+This is a limitation of the servo: it just doesn't have enough resolution to go really slowly.
+(A stepper motor would be a better, more precise choice here or a geared DC motor, if you want a set speed.)

 ***

 ### MULTIPLE SERVOS
 One motor is cool, but what about *lots* of motors?
 At first, this seems super easy: we have [17 PWM-capable pins](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/pinouts#logic-pins-2994682-7) on the Feather!
 The problem we'll quickly run into however is power.
+The USB connection can provide up to `500mA` of current at `5V`.
+This is fine for powering a keyboard or charging your phone, but not enough for more than a motor or two.

-The USB connection can provide up to `500mA` (1/2 of an amp) of current at `5V`.
-To review the [`What Is Electricity?`](https://github.com/jeffThompson/PhysicalComputing/blob/master/Week05_AnalogSensors/Demos/04-WhatIsElectricity.md#current) demo, current is the way parts of our circuit sucks electricity from the power supply.
+To review the [`What Is Electricity?`](https://github.com/jeffThompson/PhysicalComputing/blob/master/Week05_AnalogSensors/Demos/04-WhatIsElectricity.md#current) demo, electrical current is the way parts of our circuit sucks electricity from the power supply.
 If the power supply has an excess of current available, it's no problem.
 But if our project tries to pull more current than the supply can provide, it will cause weird bugs or can damage the power supply.
+(Think about a pizza buffet: the kitchen is ok if you don't eat all the pizza they can make, but if you try to eat pizza faster they can cook them, bad things will start to happen!)

 Motors require a lot more current than the sensors and other parts we've used so far.
 If we want to use more than two servos, the only solution is an external power supply.
 The servos can run on anything between `4.5–7V` of DC power, so that gives you some wiggle-room.
-See the [`Selecting a Power Supply`](https://github.com/jeffThompson/PhysicalComputing/blob/master/Week05_AnalogSensors/Demos/04-WhatIsElectricity.md#selecting-a-power-supply) section for more info.
+See the [`Selecting a Power Supply`](https://github.com/jeffThompson/PhysicalComputing/blob/master/Week05_AnalogSensors/Demos/04-WhatIsElectricity.md#selecting-a-power-supply) demo for more info.

 With a suitable power supply in hand, wiring it up is pretty easy!
 Instead of connecting to `USB` on the board, we'll connect the positive side of the power supply to the motors.
 Ground should be connected to the Feather's ground: this helps prevent communication problems.
 The control pin is connected to the board as usual!